 The Revised Pay As You Earn plan, also known as REPAYE, is similar to PAYE but with a few key differences.
 You’ll pay 10% of your discretionary income each month, even if that number is higher than that Standard Repayment amount.
 Undergraduate loans will be forgiven after 20 years, but with ANY graduate or professional loans, they will be forgiven after 25 years.

-- Undergraduate borrowers will benefit the most.
-Borrowers with undergraduate federal loans will now have the federal poverty limit increase from 150% to 225% while calculating discretionary income.
-The payment calculation will also be cut in half from 10% of discretionary income to 5% of discretionary income.
-However, graduate student loan borrowers will not see as great of a reduction in payments.
-The payment calculation for borrowers with these loans will still use 10% of discretionary income but will still receive the benefit of increasing the federal poverty limit from 150% to 225% while calculating discretionary income.
+- All borrowers will now have the federal poverty limit increase from 150% to 225% while calculating discretionary income.
+Undergraduate borrowers will benefit the most, as the payment calculation will be cut in half from 10% of discretionary income to 5% of discretionary income for undergrad loans.
+Graduate student loan borrowers will not see as great of a reduction in payments, as the payment calculation for borrowers with these loans will still use 10% of discretionary income.
+However, all will benefit from increasing the federal poverty limit from 150% to 225% while calculating discretionary income.
 For borrowers with both undergrad and graduate federal loans, their payments will be based on a weighted average between 5%-10% of discretionary income, based on the portion of their initial undergrad and graduate student loan balances.